gshively11/node-flipr-validation/README.md

 This project is part of the [flipr family](https://github.com/godaddy/node-flipr).

-node-flipr-validation provides validation for flipr config data.
+node-flipr-validation provides validation for flipr config data and rules.
 You should use it to catch bad config changes before they are deployed.
 Bad config deployments make flipr very [unhappy](http://i.imgur.com/GIBD0X4.gif).

 ![node-flipr-validation](/flipr.png?raw=true "node-flipr-validation")